by-jp/www.byjp.me/content/posts/distributed-game-protocols/open-games/index.md

 4. Sum all the numbers
 5. If the final number is divisible by 10 (ie. ends in a zero) then the card number is valid.

-Here's a worked example with short example (not a) credit card number:
+Here's a worked example with short (not a) credit card number:

 ```plain The Luhn algorithm
 Step 1:   4   4   1   7   8   2   5   9